 Gossipy Hens: A couple of older women on Windfall Island will gossip about things going on on the island.
 Some of their information is somewhat useful.

 Götterdämmerung: Ganon, Hyrule, and the Master Sword are washed away, and the Triforce is no longer in the hands of anyone, and is forgotten by all but Link, Tetra, and Tingle anyway.

 Grass Is Greener: What drove Ganon into wanting to get his hands on the three Triforce parts in this game was that he envied the winds that blew on the lush green landscape of Hyrule while his country suffered constantly punishing winds that brought only death.

 Grievous Harm With A Body (Part): The Stalfos.
 If you are holding their mace when they regenerate, they will rip off one of their own arms and use it as a nunchuck.

-Guest Star Party Member: The game has the highest number of playable secondary characters in the series: Medli, Makar, Tingle and even seagulls and statues.
+Guest Star Party Member: Thanks to the Command Melody, the game has the highest number of playable secondary characters in the series: Medli, Makar, Tingle, even seagulls and statues.